AlleyCH/AlleyCH.github.io/_posts/2025-07-18-yaml-research-init.md

 # Intro

 Hi everyone, sorry for the late post.
 Midterms are this week for GSoC, which means I'm halfway through GSoC.
-It's been an incredible experience so far, and I know it's goning to continue to be great.
+It's been an incredible experience so far, and I know it's going to continue to be great.

 # API vs. ABI